Video visit appointments

 - An overall better quality of life

-Hip replacement surgery can be done traditionally or with minimally invasive surgery.OR
+Hip replacement can be done with traditional surgery or minimally invasive surgery, which uses fewer cuts.OR

 The knee is one of the largest and most complex joints in the human body.
-The knee is made up of bone, cartilage, ligaments and fluid.
-Muscles and tendons help the knee joint move.
+It is made up of bone, cartilage (smooth covering at the end of the bone), ligaments (tissue that holds joints together) and fluid.
+Muscles and tendons help the knee joint to move.

 Knee replacement surgery is for people with major knee damage.
-Knee surgery can help lessen pain and help you move better.
+Surgery can reduce pain and help you move better.

 The shoulder can become unstable because the ball of the upper arm is larger than the shoulder socket that holds it in place.
-Stability comes from the muscle, tendons and ligaments anchoring the shoulder.
+The muscle, tendons and ligaments anchor the shoulder and help to keep it stable.

-- Bursitis (when areas around the joints become inflamed and cause pain)
+- Bursitis (when areas around the joints swell and cause pain)

 - Torn rotator cuffs